-"Controlling Class" means, as of the Closing Date, the class C certificates, until the outstanding principal balance of such class is less than 2.25% of the aggregate of the outstanding principal balances of the class AL, AS and C certificates; and thereafter, the class AL and AS certificates collectively.
+"Controlling Class" means, as of the Closing Date, the class C certificates, until the outstanding principal balance of such class is less than 25% of the initial principal balance of such class; and thereafter the class A-1 and A-2 certificates, collectively.
 However, if the class C certificates are the only class with an outstanding principal balance, the class C certificates will be the Controlling Class.